neonify/lessgo/README.md

 ### FUZZING POST DATA
 __STEPS__
-* Enter the parameters and values by passing the flag "-D"
+* Enter the parameters and values by passing the flag `-D`
-    * The parameters and their values should be differenciated by a "=" sign
+    * The parameters and their values should be differenciated by a `=` sign
-    * A combination of a parameter and its value should be differnciated from the other by a "&" sign.
+    * A combination of a parameter and its value should be differnciated from the other by a `&` sign.
-* Replace the value to be fuzzed with the word "FUZZ"
+* Replace the value to be fuzzed with the word `FUZZ`

 __EXAMPLE__ \
 `-D "id=123&pwd=FUZZ"`